Explore Akagera National Park in Rwanda

 Climate & Weather of Akagera

-Akagera National Park, located in Eastern Rwanda at the border with Tanzania, experiences a tropical savannah climate with sunny (dry) and rainy (wet) weather conditions.
+Akagera National Park, located in Eastern Rwanda at the border with Tanzania, experiences a tropical Savannah climate with sunny (dry) and rainy (wet) weather conditions.

 It is characterized by two distinct seasons: the dry season and the wet (short rains and long rains) season.